Cisco ISE hardware and virtual appliance requirements

-Cisco Identity Services Engine (Cisco ISE) can be installed on Cisco Secure Network Server (SNS) hardware or virtual appliances.
-To achieve performance and scalability comparable to the Cisco ISE hardware appliance, the virtual machine should be allocated system resources equivalent to the Cisco SNS hardware appliances.
-This section lists the hardware, software, and virtual machine requirements required to install Cisco ISE.
+Cisco ISE can be installed on Cisco Secure Network Server (SNS) hardware or virtual appliances.
+The virtual machine should have the same system resources as the Cisco SNS hardware appliances to achieve similar performance and scalability as the Cisco ISE hardware appliance.
+This section lists the hardware, software, and virtual machine requirements for installing Cisco ISE.

 ![]() Note |